Renaldas0/A-Z_designers/README.md

 #### Accounts

-This is where all customer information is retained via the custom user model.
+This is where all customer information is retained via the **USER model**.
 I also made the decision to use Django-allauth which added the ability to override the username field, using the email address as the login.
 It also brought with it the ability to verify email addresses and reset passwords.

 I created personalised Login, Sign Up, Sign out, forms with the help of crispy forms.
 Crispy forms was installed using pip3 install django-crispy-forms and then add this to the apps section in settings.py